-This may all sound a bit “in the air”, so let’s walk through some incredible impact experience examples that, without noticing, might even take you out of your comfort zone.
+This may all sound a bit “in the air”, so let’s walk through some incredible social impact experiences that, without noticing, might even take you out of your comfort zone and far into social and environmental issues you may have never heard about otherwise.
 Better yet, these will help you discover a whole new way to travel.

 The idea of traveling with a mindset on ‘impact experiences’ is all about entirely immersing yourself in the place you travel to, and completely enveloping within a specific culture or natural setting.
 Whether the focus is on a community’s needs or green practices – the motivation while traveling is in assisting in creating a positive change in the places you are traveling to.

 The Huffington Post recently published a piece about the Save The Elephant Foundation – an animal sanctuary based in Thailand – which according to the article works for the rehabilitation of abused elephants.
 These wonderful animals have long been mistreated and exploited to serve as a tourist attraction.
 As long as travelers continue to fuel this trade, Asian elephants are captured as infants and then starved and beaten as part of the taming process.
 Anything was done in order to make this extraordinary wildlife fit into its new destiny as the background extra in a tourist’s photograph.